chandradhargowtham/PaintBoard/README.md

 5. Works with stylus/apple pencil (Tested on IPad Mini 5)

 Upcoming Features:
-1. Advanced Color Palette
+1. Advanced Color Palette.
 2. Different save locations for different platforms (currently files are saved in the gallery on iPhone and MyPictures directory on mac/windows).
 3. Textbox fonts and sizes.
-4. Undo/Redo options
+4. Edit history.
+5. Open files and sketch on top of the images.

 Known Issues:
 1. Saved image on iPhone and iPad will have a small discolored bezel on the top (having issues cropping out the menu from the captured image) - will be fixed as a priority.